 I’m sure there are some vascular plants that are not impacted by downy mildews, but I don’t know what they are.
 Downy mildews have evolved in tandem with countless host plants, pushing the evolutionary envelope ever forward.
 Here is just a small sample of the downy mildews you may encounter, and their host plants (and don't let the Latin scare you!):

 Researchers believe that some species of downy mildews, especially the one that attacks cucurbits, actually follow ripening crops northward every growing season.
-Most of these microorganisms cannot handle the cold, though some overwinter in leaf litter, soil, or other debris.
+Most of these microorganisms cannot handle the cold, though some overwinter in leaf litter, soil, and on seeds or plant debris.

 Downy mildews control

 Unlike true fungi, which cannot swim in the water that collects on leaves, downy mildews can and will.
 This means that the longer your plants’ leaves are wet, the more likely they are to become infested.
 Wet morning leaves provide the perfect growth medium, while dry, warmer afternoons allow spores to catch a ride to nearby plants on the slightest breeze.
 Because of this, sanitation and air flow are your best friends when battling or preventing downy mildews.
 These microorganisms prefer cool, damp conditions.
-When temperatures are between 50-75oF and relative humidity is above 85% (welcome to California winter), these microorganisms start reproducing like crazy.
+When temperatures are between 50-75°F and relative humidity is above 85% (welcome to California winter), these microorganisms start reproducing like crazy.
 These tips can help reduce the likelihood of downy mildews in your garden and landscape:

 Plants affected by downy mildews should not be eaten.
 I don’t know if it’s dangerous or not, but the pros say the flavor is altered and unmarketable.
 Doesn’t sound very good, does it?

 Do any of your garden plants show signs of downy mildews?